 New research shows that scientists need to do a better job of including a wider diversity of African genomes in their analyses, STAT says.

 A new paper in Science shows that men are still winning a large majority of the most sought-after NIH grants.

 Nature Research and the Estée Lauder Companies are awarding efforts to encourage girls to pursue careers in the STEM fields.

-In Science this week: ancient Neanderthal and human genomes, and more.
+In Science this week: beneficial genetic variants inherited from archaic Neanderthal and Denisovan hominins, and more.